dcurrigan/ETL-Project/README.md

 ##### New York Federal Reserve Data

-* A web scrape was used to access the values from the interactive table of available on the <a href=https://www.newyorkfed.org/data-and-statistics/data-visualization/nyc-school-spending>NY Federal Reserve Website</a>.
+* A web scrape was used to access the values from the interactive table available on the <a href=https://www.newyorkfed.org/data-and-statistics/data-visualization/nyc-school-spending>NY Federal Reserve Website</a>.
 * As the table is initially not visible when the page loads, and requires the user to click on an interactive tab, Splinter library was used
-* This was initiated and used to click on the 'Comparative View' data tab to access for the table
+* This was initiated and used to click on the 'Comparative View' data tab to access for the table (see below)
 * Beautiful soup was used to scrape the data and the html collected was then passed to Pandas read_html function to convert to a useable form